 The College of Science and Engineering's Research Ethics and Integrity framework states that each School must have:

 The College sets out a common framework and delegates the implementation of procedures to the Schools, which ensures that those procedures reflect disciplinary needs.
 Each School takes responsibility for ethical review and approval of all research within the School, while the College Office is required to ensure that procedures exist in each School.

 In this context the role of the CSE is to maintain a degree of oversight of and support for the Schools.
 This is achieved by working closely with the Schools and with REIRG to strengthen our polices and by producing a Research Ethics and Integrity Annual Report.
-This Report is subsequently forwarded via the College to the University Committee and shared with Research Councils UK.
+This Report is subsequently forwarded via the College to the University Committee and shared with UK Research and Innovation.